COVID-19

 9.2 Mayor - speaking on motion - to leave Chair

-The Mayor may answer questions and comment in a general way without leaving the Chair, but if he/she wishes to make a motion or to speak on a motion taking a definite position and endeavouring to persuade the Council to support that position, then he/she shall first leave the Chair.
+The Mayor may answer questions and comment in a general way without leaving the Chair, but if they wish to make a motion or to speak on a motion taking a definite position and endeavouring to persuade the Council to support that position, then they shall first leave the Chair.

 9.3 Mayor - leaving Chair - member designated in place

-If the Mayor desires to leave the Chair for the purpose of taking part in the debate or for any other reason, he/she shall designate another member to fill his/her place until he/she resumes the Chair.
+If the Mayor desires to leave the Chair for the purpose of taking part in the debate or for any other reason, they shall designate another member to fill their place until they resume the Chair.

 9.4 Speaking - recognition by Chair - required

-Before a member may speak to any matter, he/she shall first be recognized by the Chair.
+Before a member may speak to any matter, they shall first be recognized by the Chair.

 9.5 Speaking - order - determination